SopiMlab/DeepLearningWithAudio/03_nsynth_and_gansynth/gansynth/README.md

 **Linux only:**
 when you load the GANSynth model in your pd patch, if you have the "notimplemented" error in Pd window;

 first make sure that you are in the magenta environment;

-you need to unistall tensorflow and numpy and then reinstall them again:
+then, you need to unistall tensorflow and numpy and after that reinstall them again:
 ```
 pip uninstall tensorflow numpy
 pip install tensorflow numpy